Hot Discussions

 Feb 16, 25

 What is up with people whose In Charge of rating movies, because there are a lot of movies out there, I've watched and think they're the wrong rating like for instance the original little orphan Annie.
-That movie I think should be rated R...
-See more
+That movie I think should be rated R because ms Hanagan is drunk and also wanted to hire bad people to go and get her and one wanted to kill her.
+Also, what is up with movies that are a new version of the previous movie which the second and or more seems like not as...

 Ageism, anti-social behavior, sexism, racism, (intolerant) religious viewpoints, vulgarity (in public), etc.; all started before the moviemaking industry got a toehold in 'western civilization'.
 Yet, your solution to the 'ills of western civilization' is to RATE movies harsher.
 I 'always' thought it was the job (responsibility) of the parent(s) to install morals, principles, scruples, and values in their children (silly me) - 'NOT' THE MOVIEMAKING INDUSTRY!